statisticsnorway/dapla-dev/README.md

 # Dapla Developer Portal

-This is the source of the Dapla Development Portal.
+This is the source of the Dapla Developer Portal.

 The published pages are here: https://dapla.netlify.app/